March 28, 20265 min read

 Is Apple Dictation Good Enough for Developers?

 Apple ships free dictation on every Mac.
-Press the microphone key, speak, and text appears.
-For sending a quick message or drafting an email, it works fine.
+Press the mic key, talk, text appears.
+For emails and messages, it's fine.

 Related: Whisperer vs Apple Dictation, Code Mode, Best Offline Dictation Apps.
 See pricing and all features.